-If merchants want to be on that geolocation’s radar, they have to put in time or have the right technology in place.
+If business owners want to be on that geolocation’s radar, they have to put in time or have the right technology in place.
 Once it is up and running, you need to continually monitor and manage it.
 You’re either pushing out or changing the sorts of programs that you want consumers to find or be alerted to on their mobile devices.
 So, there’s definitely a management aspect to geolocation technology that is often overlooked by small business merchants.
 Lastly, there’s always the need to balance how much money is being returned from geolocation technology versus other rewards or loyalty programs of the same nature.
 There’s just a lot more variables to consider and manage.

 Q: Is there a possibility for small businesses to have a virtual reality presence?
 How can small businesses take advantage of this technology?

 Virtual reality (VR) is the new technology buzzword.
 With strong predictions of its future adoption, it’s going to be interesting to see how it pans out.
 All things point towards eCommerce being revolutionized by virtual reality commerce.
 We are heading toward a time where the concept of 3D commerce becomes much more engaged and puts consumers at the forefront of the eCommerce experience.
-Smaller merchants – from restaurants to clothing stores – could be driven to start creating virtualized experiences.
+Smaller businesses – from restaurants to clothing stores – could be driven to start creating virtualized experiences.

 I predict that these virtualized experiences, as opposed to looking on a website or watching a product advertisement, will offer a new level of order-now sensation.
 Consumers’ senses will be heightened and emotions will run high.
-In the relaxed comfort of your own home buoyed by a breathtaking virtual experience, consumers could be more open to buying now.
+In the relaxed comfort of their own home buoyed by a breathtaking virtual experience, consumers could be more open to buying now.
 There are endless applications that we’re going to see over the next 10 years for the eCommerce virtual reality experience.